-There are a number of cues that provide information regarding properties and behavior of cast shadows.
+There are a number of cues that provide information regarding properties and behaviors of cast shadows.
 A direct way for modeling cast shadows is based on the assumption that shadow pixels should have lower luminance and the same chrominance as the corresponding background.
-This attenuation property has been employed in different color spaces like RGB [5] and HSV [3].
+This attenuation property has been employed in different color spaces like RGB [1], HSV [2].
 Unfortunately, such assumptions are difficult to justify in general, especially when pixels of foreground objects are darker than the reference surface they cover.
 Furthermore, it is not reliable to exploit only the color information of isolated point.
-Therefore, in addition to color properties, texture or gradient information extracted from the spatial domain is used to detect cast shadows [7, 13].
-Some physical models [2] are also used to model cast shadows.
-The major limitation of these methods is that they require offline training and often estimate parameters again for each new scene.
-Hence, they cannot handle complex conditions like time-varying lighting.
-A comprehensive study of moving cast shadow detection approaches can be found in [11].
+Therefore, in addition to color properties, texture [3] or gradient [4] information extracted from the spatial domain is used to detect cast shadows.
+Some physical models [5] are also used to model cast shadows.
+The major limitation of these methods is that they often require off-line training and need to re-estimate parameters for each new scene.
+Consequently, they cannot handle complex conditions, such as time-varying lighting conditions, etc. A comprehensive study of moving cast shadow detection approaches can be found in [6].

-Recently, online approaches have been developed to learn moving cast shadows [6, 9, 10] in color space adaptively.
-Compared to the complexity and variability of cast shadows in color spaces, the distribution of texture differentia is relatively simple, hence we propose to also update the cast shadow model online in the texture space.
+Recently, online approaches have been developed to learn moving cast shadows [7], [8], [9] in color space adaptively.
+Compared with the complexity and variability of cast shadows in color spaces, the distribution of texture differentia is relatively simple, hence we propose to update the cast shadow model online in the texture space.

-In this paper, we propose a novel method for shadow detection, using a local texture descriptor called Scale Invariant Local Ternary Patterns (SILTP) [8].
+In this paper, we propose a novel method for shadow detection, using a local texture descriptor called Scale Invariant Local Ternary Patterns (SILTP).
 Global properties of cast shadows in both texture and color domains are learned through the use of Mixture of Gaussian, with an online-EM update scheme.
-Contextual constraint from MRF modeling is further incorporated to obtain the MAP estimation of the cast shadows.
+Contextual constraint from Markov Random Field (MRF) [10] modeling is further incorporated to obtain the MAP estimation of the cast shadows.
 Experimental results demonstrate the effectiveness and robustness of the proposed method.
-The contributions are the following: Firstly, SILTP is used as a local texture descriptor for cast shadow detection, which can deal with the sudden changes of gray scale intensities caused by environmental illumination variations.
+The contributions are as follows: Firstly, SILTP is used as a local texture descriptor for cast shadow detection, which can deal with the sudden changes of gray scale intensities caused by environmental illumination variations.
 Secondly, an online learning scheme is introduced to shadow learning process in both texture and color space, which makes the proposed method more robust to changes in environments.